verus-lang/verus/source/docs/guide/src/reference-assume-specification.md

 The `assume_specification` directive tells Verus to use the given specification for the given function.
 Verus assumes that this specification holds **without proof**.
+Because this introduces an unverified assumption, it is rejected under [no-cheating mode](./tcb.md#no-cheating-mode) outside of explicitly-allowed modules.

 It can be used with any `exec`-mode function that Verus would otherwise be unaware of; for example, any function marked [`external`](./reference-attributes.md#verifierexternal) or which is imported from an external crate.